lfelipeapo/ollama-webui-traefik-docker/README.md

 # Ollama & Open WebUi with Nginx

-This repository provides a simple setup for running [Ollama](https://ollama.com/) and [Open WebUI](https://github.com/open-webui/open-webui) with [Traefik](https://traefik.io/) as a reverse proxy using **Docker Compose**.
+This repository provides a simple setup for running [Ollama](https://ollama.com/) and [Open WebUI](https://github.com/open-webui/open-webui) with Nginx as a reverse proxy using **Docker Compose**.
 This setup automatically downloads the required models, so everything is set up with a single command.

 ## 💡 Recommended Hosting
 This example is meant to run on a small **VPS (Virtual Private Server)** showing that you can run lightweight models on dual core + 8GB RAM systems.